 Further down the river we slowed down and headed towards a small cave that from the distance sparkled in pink colors.
 In fact, it did sparkle, the pink colors were made up of several mineral deposits including magnesium and potassium.
 The cave also contained the image of the Virgin of Guadalupe and those who worship her climb up to the cave from their boats via a ladder with fresh flowers and light candles to worship.

-Towards the north end of the Canyon, we sail into the Chicoasen Dam one of Mexico’s most important dams for the storage and generation of hydroelectricity power for the country.
+Towards the north end of the Canyon, we sailed into the Chicoasen Dam one of Mexico’s most important dams for the storage and generation of hydroelectricity power for the country.
 It opened in 1981.
 There are statutes here dedicated to the workers of the dam.

 All good things must come to an end as the boat turns around and we headed back to dock, the driver looked out for any creatures that may be lurking in the trees or on the beaches.
 But that is not the end of the tour we still have an hour or two visiting the colonial village of Chiapa de Corzo.